 Landers is a small community north of Yucca Valley, accessible by Hwy 247 or Old Woman Springs Road.
 The general name Landers is often used interchangeably to refer to both the community of Landers and its sister community of Flamingo Heights.
 An interesting fact: because of its elevation, Landers actually has many more Joshua Trees than the town of Joshua Tree.

-Twentynine Palms at the west end of the Morongo Basin.
+Twentynine Palms sits at the west end of the Morongo Basin.
 The town of Twentynine Palms is perhaps best known for the nearby Marine Corps Air Ground Combat Center.
 It is also the site of the 29 Palm Oasis (around which the 29 Palms Inn was built) and it has over twenty-five murals depicting the history and native elements of the area.
 Not too far from 29 Palms Inn is a small Indian reservation belonging to the Twentynine Palms Band of Mission Indians.
-There are no coffee shops in Twentynine Palms, but a plethora of establishments where you can get massages and Marine haircuts.
+There are no coffee shops in Twentynine Palms (as of this writing), but a plethora of establishments where you can get massages and Marine haircuts.

 Pioneertown proper is located at the top of Pioneertown Road.
 It was originally built the 1940s as an old-west motion picture set.
 Movies were shot on Mane Street and the actors stayed in what is now the Pioneertown Motel.
 Some of the films shot in the area include The Cisco Kid and Judge Roy Bean.